rapsingh/pledge/README.md

 # Pledge

 It is a platform to reimagine about places we put our efforts into as developers.
 In most cases, we all are attached to the goals that provide eventual satisfaction.
-Let's all come together and take the pledge to Code for Cause leading to a better future.
+We want code and action to always be in the hands of people who are passionate about this game -- and that includes you!
+We want all of you to contribute to this vision of Code for Cause.
+Please join our team and let's all come together and take the pledge to Code for Cause leading to a better future.

 ## Installation & Set Up